Modern Foreign Languages

 - Listen and demonstrate understanding single words from familiar stories read aloud.

-- Using French phonemes through songs and games, including “tricky” consonants such as “r” and “gn”.
+- Using French sounds through songs and games, develop knowledge of French phonemes and graphemes.

 - Responding to a familiar question

 - Locating countries where the language is spoken